Obaidullah-A/NoItemCraft/README.md

 ## Installation

-1. Download the NoItemCraft plugin jar file.
+1. Download the NoItemCraft plugin jar file from the releases.
 2. Place the jar file in your server's `plugins` directory.
 3. Start or restart your server to load the plugin.